Table of Contents

 If the “Your clock is ahead” message doesn’t go away

-If this message keeps showing up even after you’ve tried everything, you can still visit the site that you want to reach – simply click the Advanced button below the warning message and then select Proceed to *name of site you want to visit*.
+If this Clock is ahead error on your Mac keeps showing up even after you’ve tried everything, you can still visit the site that you want to reach – simply click the Advanced button below the warning message, then select Proceed to name of site you want to visit, and this will ignore the “Your clock is ahead” warning and let you enter the site.
 However, remember that, as we said earlier, you should only proceed if you are sure that there’s no danger in that site and that it is safe to visit.
 Otherwise, it may be better and safer to avoid that site.